Pretzel Chocolate Pecan Cookie Recipe

-Pretzel chocolate pecan cookie is salty, nutty and buttery with a bit of chew thanks to chopped pretzels, salted pecans and bittersweet chocolate as well as brown sugar in the dough.
+Pretzel chocolate pecan cookies are salty, nutty and buttery with a bit of chew thanks to chopped pretzels, pecans and bittersweet chocolate plus brown sugar in the dough.
 I also added a cup of crispy rice cereal, which keeps these cookies from being too dense.

 If you're a salty sweet fan, think chocolate-covered pretzels or potato chips, these cookies are perfection.